Key Takeaways

 Through Google Dorking, one could expose very sensitive files that are likely to have crucial information useful to potential attackers.
 Log files, configuration files, and personal documents are some examples of such files.

-- filetype:log inurl:"errors": Searching for error logs that might contain invaluable information such as database queries, stack traces, or any other debug information that can be exploited.
+Filetype: log inurl:"errors": Searching for error logs that might contain invaluable information such as database queries, stack traces, or any other debug information that can be exploited.

-- Example: filetype:log inurl:"error" site:debug.abc.com
+Example: filetype:log inurl:"error" site:debug.abc.com

-- Purpose: To search for error log files on debug.abc.com, which may leak internal information.
+Purpose: To search for error log files on debug.abc.com, which may leak internal information.

-- filetype:pdf "confidential": Searching for PDF documents that might contain the word "confidential" in them, potentially exposing secret business or personal information.
+Filetype: pdf "confidential": Searching for PDF documents that might contain the word "confidential" in them, potentially exposing secret business or personal information.
 Example: filetype:pdf "confidential" site:docs.abc.com

-- Purpose: Find confidential PDFs located on docs.abc.com.
+Purpose: Find confidential PDFs located on docs.abc.com.

-- filetype:txt intext:"password": Searching for text files that could contain plaintext passwords or other sensitive credentials.
+Filetype: txt intext:"password": Searching for text files that could contain plaintext passwords or other sensitive credentials.

 Google Dorking is one of the best techniques for spotting vulnerable web applications, exposed user information, application programming interfaces, and sensitive files; however, it must be practiced ethically and placed within that context.
 Using Google Dork alone does not constitute any illegal act; however, exploiting vulnerabilities or illegally acquiring data with the knowledge and assistance of Google Dork is illegal and unethical.
-Therefore, a real security investigation, employing Google Dorking queries, must first seek permission from the website or organization undergoing scanning.
+Therefore, a real security investigation, employing Google Dorking queries, must first seek permission from the website or organization being scanned.

 Basically, the context matters; therefore, an answer to your question on whether Google Dorking is illegal depends on your intention and whether you have any authority.
-Always exercise caution and, always, be ethical in your Google Dorking application to avoid getting into certain legal consequences.
+Always exercise caution and always be ethical in your Google Dorking application to avoid getting into certain legal consequences.